lexansoft/etherid.org/README.md

 EtherId as a simple Ethereum contract that implements the following solution:

-1. You can register an ID by calling the register() contract call.
-Once yuo do that you own the full control on the registration record, BUT the ownership will expire after some time. (let's say a year)
+1. You can register a DOMAIN by calling the register() contract call.
+Once you do that you own the full control on the registration record, BUT the ownership will expire after some time. (let's say a year)

 2. At any moment while you are stil holding the ownership you can prolong the ownersip by a simple registr call.
 If you fail to prolong your ownership, the record will go into the expired state, when anybody esle can call teh ownership.
 If you lost your private key, after some time the record will be again available for the registration.